Crowns and Bridges

 - Restore a fractured tooth

-- Improve strength in damaged teeth,
+- Improve strength of damaged teeth

-- Boost your confidence in your looks,
+- Boost your confidence and looks

-- Encourage you to smile more and lead a happier life,
+- Encourage you to smile more and lead a happier life

-The crown and bridge installation procedure
+The crown and bridge procedure

-A typical dental crown or bridge installation procedure starts off with a consultation where a dentist will examine your teeth to assess the level of the tooth’s damage.
+A typical dental crown or bridge procedure starts off with a consultation where a dentist will examine your teeth to assess the level of the tooth’s damage.
 The examination will determine if the tooth is healthy enough to handle a crown.
 If not, it may need to be pulled out and have a prosthetic one and a bridge installed instead.